project-89/argOS/designDocsBackup/agents/cognitive-architecture.md

 ### Memory Component

-Memory in TinySim isn't just a simple data store - it's structured to mirror how human memory actually works.
+Memory in ArgOS isn't just a simple data store - it's structured to mirror how human memory actually works.
 We implement both episodic and semantic memory systems:

 Episodic Memory stores personal experiences and events.
 For example, when an agent interacts with another agent, the memory component creates an "episode" containing: